Eames Office team member seeks kidney for mom Posted November 2, 2017 by Marlow Hoffman

 “The connections, the connections, the connections…” Charles Eames used to say.
 The director of digital and social media at the Eames Office is on a quest to find her mom Barbara a living kidney donor, and you—our followers—are the connections that can help save her life.

 Barbara with daughter Marlow.
-Please call the Kidney Transplant Department at 720.754.2155 to find out if you might be a kidney match.
-And please share Barbara’s story far and wide.
+To find out if you might be a match for Barbara Hoffman, please fill out this confidential online questionnaire or call the Kidney Transplant Department at 720.848.0855.
+Please share Barbara’s story far and wide, and learn more here.
 Image: Kristen Sink.

 Barbara is a loving mother, wife, and grandmother.
 She’s passionate, artistic, and has a silly or supportive song for everything—usually something like “Everything’s Coming Up Roses” from the hit musical Gypsy.
 She loves her family fiercely and wholly, and has always been the wind at their back when their energy wanes.